usydroboticsclub/intro/README.md

 > **Fork:** To create a copy of a repository.
 But it's slightly different - if you're interested, read on here (todo).

-2. Once you've forked this repository, clone it using the steps in part 2.
+2. Once you've forked this repository, clone it using the steps in part 2, but make sure you're working in your personal directory (you should see YOUR NAME/intro up the top).
 Since this is your copy, you are the owner, so you can change it willy nilly.
 Let's go do that now.

 ## 5 Your first changes
 Now, we'll make some changes to this very repository, and tell Git that we've done so.